 Chipmunks also decrease their load size in response to an alarm call.
 They tend to spend more time in their burrows after hearing an alarm call as well.

-Studies suggest that the Eastern and Western chipmunks produce three types of sounds.
+Studies suggest that the Eastern and Western chipmunks produce three types of sounds or vocalizations.
 These are chips, chucks, and trills.
 Chipmunk sounds or chipmunk alarm calls are usually emitted in the presence of a predator.

 These alarm calls can vary according to the type of predator as well.
-For instance, a chipping sound is usually emitted in the presence of a mammalian predator.
+For instance, a chipping sound is usually emitted in the presence of a mammalian predator (like a raccoon).
 On the other hand, chucking sounds are emitted in the presence of an aerial predator.
 These sounds also differ in terms of length, frequency, and proximity.
 Chips and chucks are emitted when a chipmunk detects a predator from an elevated position.
 Trills are emitted when a chipmunk is being chased by a predator.

 When a chipmunk hears these alarm calls, it will alter its foraging behavior as well.
 They become more alert and will try to return to their burrows.
 They will also gather less food in the process.

-Here is a neat video from National Geographic that captured the different chipmunk noises after the little guys were fitted with microphones!
+Here is a neat video from National Geographic that captured the audio of different chipmunk noises after the little guys were fitted with microphones!